SubheSadek/covid_vaccine_registration/README.md

 <b> Note: </b> Task Scheduler will update registration status when the scheduled_date exceeded.

+## SMS notification

+If an additional requirement of sending SMS notifications is given in the future, the following changes need to be made in the code:

+1. Have to add a new function to send SMS notifications, or modify the existing function to include SMS notifications.

+2. Make update the code that sends notifications to call the SMS function in addition to the email function.

+3. Will update any relevant variables or constants to include information about the SMS notification, such as the API key for the SMS service.

+4. And finally have to update the README file to reflect the new requirement and describe the changes made to the code.

+It is recommended to follow the best practices of modular programming and keep the code organized and well-commented, so that it is easy to understand and modify in the future.

 ## PHP Unit Test Case

 This repository contains a set of unit tests for a PHP application